createlogic/Web-Front-end-Development-Guidelines/README.md

 # Front-end Development Guidelines

-This document contains guidelines & standards for building front-end for web applications.
-These also serve as to follow guidelines for any development partners or vendors.
-These will also cover testing procedures that should be taken to validate the technologies in the likes of HTML, CSS, JavaScript.
+These guidelines provide and iterative process taken for most of my front-end developments.
+It is available to for anyone to follow or check what kind of best practices or standards are available when considering front-end builds.

+These would also cover code linting & validation across HTML(markup), CSS(presentation), JavaScript(behavior).

 ## Table of contents